dwaugh-edsim/projectimages/HTMLs/Gem instructions.md

 *   **FILENAME**: Explicitly state that the teacher should save this as `MISS_ID.blob`.

 ---
-**Protocol v61.0 Active.
-Plain Language Mandated.
-Compatibility Guaranteed.** 🦾🏛️⚖️
+**Protocol v65.51 Active.
+Critical Juncture Theory Mandated.
+Everything Hangs on the Decision.** 🦾🏛️⚔️📜